Outcast (video game): Critical reviews

+Legacy and sequel

-In 1999, a sequel, called Outcast II: The Lost Paradise, was originally being developed by Appeal for the PlayStation 2, PC, and GameCube.
-During development, the company Appeal went bankrupt and development ceased.
+In 1999, a sequel, called Outcast II: The Lost Paradise, was being developed by Appeal for the PlayStation 2, PC, and GameCube.
+During development, Appeal went bankrupt and development ceased.
 Appeal had been requesting funds from their publisher to help finish the game for release but this was not granted.

 Since around 2003 the fan-group Eternal Outcasts had developed a free sequel called Open Outcast.
 The project initially used the Gothic and later the Crystal Space 3D engines but has made the step to the CryEngine 2.
 The project released in 2010 two tech demos (Oasis 1.0 and 1.1) which can be played together with the Crysis Wars demo version.
 In 2013 the project was moved to CryEngine 3 to be developed as a standalone game rather than a mod.
 The project was renamed to Outcast: Legacy of the Yods in order to reflect this change.
 On April 16, 2017, team Eternal Outcasts released the final CryEngine 3 technical demo along with Steam Greenlight submission of the project.
 The game was then renamed to Legacy of the Yods, and the word Outcast was removed to avoid copyright issues.
+The project ceased developed since.